rdaum/innards/README.md

 # innards

-Small inline terminal tools for jumping around source code and editing files without clearing the shell above them.
+Small "inline" terminal tools for jumping around source code and editing files without clearing the shell above them.

-On account of agents I spend most of my time in a terminal window these days, and often also remote over SSH, and I missed some of the conveniences of an IDE but wanted something quick and nimble that didn't break flow.
+On account of agents I spend most of my time in a terminal window these days (and often also remote over SSH) and I missed some of the conveniences of an IDE... but wanted something quick and nimble that didn't break flow in the shell.

-These little utilities let you drop in and out of navigation and editing and viewing files but what you were working on visible.
+These little utilities let you drop in and out of navigation and editing and viewing files but keep what you were working on visible and integrate better into a shell oriented workflow.

+In particular: things like writing `git` commit messages, doing quick edits to source files, finding the location of some function or symbol, doing interactive rebases, or quick document updates.

-Quick, and get out of your way.
+Basically: Quick to start, and get out of your way quickly after.

 ## Demos